Buffavento Castle: History

 Serving mainly as a watchtower for pirate raids and a place of incarceration the castle saw next to no fighting.
 In 1191, it was taken by Richard the Lionheart during his campaign against the island's ruler Isaac Komnenos of Cyprus.
-Since the castle's defenses have been described as very strong it is believed that the defenders of Buffavento surrendered after Kantara and St. Hilarion fell into English hands.
+Since the castle's defenses have been described as very strong it is believed that the defenders of Buffavento surrendered after Kantara and Saint Hilarion fell into English hands.
 Richard subsequently sold the island to the Knights Templar whose rule abruptly ended after a major revolt in Nicosia.
-Cyprus was thus resold to Guy of Lusignan.
+Cyprus was then resold to Guy of Lusignan.
 A period of peace ended with the death of King Hugh I in 1218.
 A struggle over who should act as the kingdom's regent ensued, pitting the House of Ibelin with the local supporters of Emperor Frederick II.
 Frederick's arrival in Limassol in 1228 escalated the conflict into an open war.
 Between 1229 and 1233, it changed hands several times between the Ibelins and their rivals.
-Eschiva of Montbéliard defended it against the Imperialist faction in 1232.
+Eschiva of Montbéliard defended it against the imperialist faction in 1232.
 Afterwards, the Lusignans continued their reign interrupted only by occasional palace coups.
 The castle was used as a prison in this period.
 For instance, it was documented that in 1308, a knight named Anseau of Brie was imprisoned at the Buffavento Castle when he heard of the accusations levelled against the Knights Templar in their trial.

 In the 14th century, the island came under the control of the Republic of Venice, at which time the castle fell into disuse.
 In the early 19th century it was visited by Ali Bey el Abbassi.